Ivory Coast imposes travel restrictions as Ebola fears spread

-ABIDJAN (Reuters) - Ivory Coast, the economic powerhouse of French-speaking West Africa, on Monday banned air travelers from the three countries worst-hit by the Ebola outbreak and ordered its flagship carrier Air Cote d‘Ivoire to cease flights to and from them.
+ABIDJAN, Aug 11 (Reuters) - Ivory Coast, the economic powerhouse of French-speaking West Africa, on Monday banned air travellers from the three countries worst-hit by the Ebola outbreak and ordered its flagship carrier Air Cote d‘Ivoire to cease flights to and from them.

 The measures are the latest sign of mounting anxiety about a disease that has killed nearly 1,000 people in one of the world’s poorest regions and has been branded an international health emergency by the World Health Organization.